neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 Loading Order
 -------------

-The loading order of packages locations is undefined, except that FLOW3 itself will of course always be loaded first.
+The loading order of additional package locations is undefined, except that FLOW3 itself will of course always be loaded first.